And so a legend is born and a new name is added to the roster of those who make the world of fantasy the most exciting realm of all.

 The idea inspired them as they’ve seen Alex Honnold at close and not just while he’s far above the ground, climbing the unknown.

 Jimmy recalls.
-Beneath the incredibly fierce man there lied an intelligent yet scared kid who was scared of basically anything and everything.
+Beneath the incredibly fierce man there lied an intelligent yet scared kid who was afraid of basically anything and everything.
 Human interaction.
 People.
 Everything.
 Now is it not a story worth telling when he decides to fight his fears by trying not any adventure but the ultimate 4-hour climb above a 2,300 ft granite wall?
 When asked if climbing El Capitan is the Superbowl of soloing, Jimmy says—

 “It’s beyond the Superbowl.
 It needs a sheer mental capacity that is unlike any athletic achievement I’ve seen, whether it’s extreme sports or professional sports of Olympics.
 You have to play perfect for four hours.
-You throw an interception in the Superbowl, compared to this, it’s not really a big deal”
+You throw an interception in the Superbowl, compared to this, it’s not really a big deal.”

 Catching an adventuring wizard at his most daring game is also an adventure don’t you think?
 Kudos to the directors and the cameramen for filming Alex’s work and inspiring the generations to come.